dnmvisser/nagios-testssl/README.md

 Obviously you will need a copy of the testssl.sh script.
 In recent distros this is available through the OS package manager.
 This is a very easy way to install it, but the version will stay the same more or less forever.
-This means you will probably end up missing out of recent TLS/crypto issues.
+This means you will probably end up missing out on recent TLS/crypto issues.
 A better approach is cloning the upstream git repository.
 This way you have the latest version, which is also easy to update in the future: